 B. Al-Hamdu Lillahi Rabbil- `Aalameen (All praise to God, Lord of the worlds)

 8. Li-llahi (Li–> to/for, Preposition, Allah -> God, noun)

 9. Rab (Lord, noun)

-11. Al-Rahmaan (Most Gracious, adjective- an attribute of God)
+11. Al-Rahmaan (The Gracious, adjective- an attribute of God)

-12. Al-Raheem (Most Merciful – adjective – an attribute of God)
+12. Al-Raheem (The Merciful – adjective – an attribute of God)

-D. Maaliki Yawmid- Deen (Master of the Day of Judgment)
+D. Maaliki Yawmid- Deen (Master of a Day of the Judgment)

 13. Maalik (Master – noun)